Andre-Williams22/Startup-Profit-Predictor/proposal.md

 ### Teammate 1 Goals

-1. Host on Google Cloud
+1. Host in the cloud
-2. Build a machine learning model
+2. Learn Multiple Linear Regression
 3. Integrate a live database
+4. Query an API for the data